-- 1.17.
-The security of a State or Territory broadly refers to the protection of the State or Territory and its population from activities that are hostile to, or subversive of the State or Territory's interests. - 1.18.
+- 1.18.
+The security of a State or Territory broadly refers to the protection of the State or Territory and its population from activities that are hostile to, or subversive of the State or Territory's interests. - 1.19.
 An agency or Minister must be satisfied that disclosure of the information would, or could reasonably be expected to, cause damage to the security of the State or Territory.
-The assessment must be made at the time the decision is made and in the environment that exists at the time.124 - 1.19.
+The assessment must be made at the time the decision is made and in the environment that exists at the time. - 1.20.
 'Damage' to a State or Territory has three aspects: - safety, protection or defence from something that is regarded as a danger (for example, financial difficulty, attack, theft and political or military takeover); - the means that may be employed to bring about or to protect against the relevant danger (for example, espionage, theft, infiltration, and sabotage); - the organisations or personnel providing safety or protection from the relevant danger.
-125

-125 Prinn and Department of Defence [2016] AATA 445 [65].
+&lt;sup>126 Prinn and Department of Defence [2016] AATA 445 [65].

-119 Commonwealth, FOI Guidelines, Part 5 - Exemptions (OAIC, 14 June 2019) [5.27]; Attorney-General's Department and Australian Iron and Steel Pty Ltd v Cockcroft [1986] FCA 35 [12] per Sheppard J.
+&lt;sup>120 Commonwealth, FOI Guidelines, Part 5 - Exemptions (OAIC, 14 June 2019) [5.27]; Attorney-General's Department and Australian Iron and Steel Pty Ltd v Cockcroft [1986] FCA 35 [12] per Sheppard J.

-120 Attorney-General's Department and Australian Iron and Steel Pty Ltd v Cockcroft [1986] FCA 35 [12] per Sheppard J and [30] per Bowen CJ and Beaumont J.
+&lt;sup>121 Attorney-General's Department and Australian Iron and Steel Pty Ltd v Cockcroft [1986] FCA 35 [12] per Sheppard J and [30] per Bowen CJ and Beaumont J.

-121 Re O'Donovan and Attorney-General's Department [1985] AATA 330; Re Maher and Attorney-General's Department [1985] AATA 180.
+&lt;sup>122 Re O'Donovan and Attorney-General's Department [1985] AATA 330; Re Maher and Attorney-General's Department [1985] AATA 180.

-122 Re Maher and Attorney-General's Department [1985] AATA 180, [40].
+&lt;sup>123 Re Maher and Attorney-General's Department [1985] AATA 180, [40].

-123 Department of Foreign Affairs and Trade v Whittaker [2005] FCAFC 15, [26].
+&lt;sup>124 Department of Foreign Affairs and Trade v Whittaker [2005] FCAFC 15, [26].

-124 Prinn and Department of Defence [2016] AATA 445, [66]
+&lt;sup>125 Prinn and Department of Defence [2016] AATA 445, [66]

-1.20.
+1.21.
 Securing information marked as 'Protected' or 'Secret' forms part of the security of the State.
 However, the protective markings on a document are not of themselves conclusive as to whether release of the document would or could reasonably be expected to cause damage to the security of the State.
 An agency or Minister must consider the requested documents individually and collectively, within the context of the request and other available information.